Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a mutable variable and initialise it
+1. Declare a mutable variable and initialize it
-2. Declare an immutable variable and initialise it
+2. Declare an immutable variable and initialize it
-3. Declare an immutable variable and initialise it.
+3. Declare an immutable variable and initialize it.
 The compiler infers the type.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">